 Based on the formula above, you can lower your credit utilization rate in one of two ways:

 Asking your card issuer for a higher credit limit has the potential to improve your credit score when you don’t have the money available to pay off your credit card debt.
-You should still aim to lower your credit card debt, of course, since the interest rates on these accounts tend to be notoriously high.
+You should still aim to lower your credit card debt, of course, since the interest rates on these accounts tend to be high.
 But if you’re looking for some credit score improvement in the meantime, a higher credit limit might work in your favor.

 Note that if your credit score is low, your credit card issuer might not approve your request for a credit limit increase.
 It still likely won’t hurt to ask for the increase, other than the fact that you might experience a hard credit inquiry depending on the card issuer’s policy.